Chu-Ili Range

-The Chu-Ili Range (Шу-Іле таулары) is a range of mountains in Kazakhstan.
+The Chu-Ili Range (Шу-Іле таулары) is a mountain range in Kazakhstan.
 Administratively it is part of the Almaty and Zhambyl regions.

 The M36 Highway skirts the range along its northeastern flank.

 Geography

 The Chu-Ili Range is ancient and heavily eroded.
 It is part of the Trans-Ili Alatau, a northern extension of the Tian Shan.
 It begins to the north of Otar, west of the Kurty, one of the main tributaries of the Ili river, and stretches in a roughly northwestern direction for less than 200 km.
-The Chu River flows to the west of the range and to the northeast stretches the Taukum desert of the Balkhash-Alakol Basin.
+The Chu River flows to the west of the range and to the northeast stretches the Zhusandala Plain and the Taukum desert of the Balkhash-Alakol Basin.

 The highest point of the range is Anyrakay (Аңырақай), a 1294 m high summit.
-Aytau is a subrange in the northern section.
+Aitau is a subrange in the northern section.
 Its highest point is 1052 m high Sunkar, located in the Khantau Massif, right to the east of Khantau village.
-The Maizharylgan range stretches northwestwards from the northern end of the range and the Betpak-Dala desert to the WNW.
+The Maizharylgan and the Zhambyl stretch northwestwards from the northern end of the range, parallel to the Zheltau, and the Betpak-Dala desert to the WNW.
 To the south stretches the Kindyktas, a higher and more massive spur of the northwestern Trans-Ili Alatau.
 The Ashchysu is the main river having its sources in the range.